The top 10 attractions in British Columbia

 Walk through Victoria in the 1920s, see a woolly mammoth in its habitat, and learn about the ceremonial masks of local First Nations, all under one roof.
 The natural and human history of British Columbia is permanently on display at The Royal BC Museum in Victoria.
 The museum strives to not only display its collection of artifacts and items--all 7 million of them--but to immerse them (and you) in a realistic setting.
 If you really want to learn about the province as you experience it, you'd be hard-pressed to find a more fitting attraction.

 In 2010, the eyes of the world turned to Whistler Blackcomb as an official venue of the Olympic and Paralympic Winter Games.
 While the games have come and gone, everything else is still here!
 Sitting right next to each other you have two mountains absolutely covered in ski and snowboard runs for all skill levels, from glacier riding to bunny hills.
 When the lengthy ski season comes to a close, people trade in their boards for bikes and hikes.
 To relax after a day on the mountain, or relax without ever hitting the mountain, spend your day at the spa and end the night at one of the awesome local restaurants.
 But if you're only going to do one thing, make it the Peak 2 Peak Gondola.
-Look down 1,427 feet through a glass floor while riding the record-setting longest gondola in the world, which spans 2.7 miles between the two mountains.
+Look down 436 metres through a glass floor while riding the record-setting longest gondola in the world, which spans 3 kilometres between the two mountains.

 Victoria's Inner Harbour

 Victoria's Inner Harbour is a hive of activity year round.
-The harbor was once used by local First Nations to launch their canoes.
+The harbour was once used by local First Nations to launch their canoes.
 Today yachts, small cruise ships, and ferries have since come to call the area home.
-You can rent a kayak, sign up for a whale watching tour, or hop in a float plane all from the harbor.
+You can rent a kayak, sign up for a whale watching tour, or hop in a float plane all from the harbour.
 On dry land, kill an hour watching musicians, performers, and artists as you walk along the waterfront, or visit the near-by legislative buildings and historic Fairmont Empress Hotel.
 Best of all, you can actually take a ferry into the Inner Harbour directly from Washington, via Port Angeles, Bellingham or Seattle.

 Pacific Rim National Park Reserve